PrincetonUniversity/openpiton/README.md

 EMiX cuts a tiled many-core RTL design along NoC edges and assigns groups of tiles to different FPGAs.
 Cross-FPGA NoC traffic is converted into a unified AXI-Stream transport and carried over two complementary links: Aurora-based QSFP-1 direct point-to-point channels for adjacent FPGAs, and CMAC-based 100 Gb Ethernet over QSFP-0 for scalable cross-cluster connectivity.
 NoC-Aurora and NoC-CMAC bridges translate packets between the emulated on-chip network and the physical FPGA links The framework supports different partitioning strategies, such as horizontal or vertical cuts, and can scale by changing the number of cores, tiles, and FPGAs.

-More details about EMiX are provided in paper [EMiX: Emulating Beyond Single-FPGA Limits](https://arxiv.org/abs/2604.27012)
+More details about EMiX are provided in a paper [EMiX: Emulating Beyond Single-FPGA Limits](https://arxiv.org/abs/2604.27012).